- 12″ collar

 1st choice: BEST OPTION

-- TOP BRANDS: Steve’s Real Food, Answers, Primal, Bones & Co.
+- TOP BRANDS: Steve’s Real Food, Primal, Bones & Co, VivaRaw.

 - When evaluating a raw food product, if you see more than two of the following high glycemic ingredients within the top five ingredients, then that is not the best food for your pup: POTATOES, SWEET POTATOES, PEAS (or any form of peas – pea starch, etc), CARROTS, CORN.

 - I will send home some of the same raw food I will be feeding your pup.
 I use a product called Titan Red from Ross Wells.
-It runs approximately $2/pound and I run a co-op of people from Rockford that also feed this.
-You can order yours through our co-op if you choose to feed it.
+It runs approximately $2/pound.
+There is a co-op Facebook group called Northern IL Raw Feeders that places bimonthly orders, or you can order from http://www.rawrations.com

 2nd choice: BETTER OPTION